 This was followed by an EP in 2013 entitled “Snapshots of Reality” which Modern Rock Review described as a “pristine EP of modern folk” and a “collection of musical gems deserving high recognition and acclaim.”

 In 2015 Tom released his second album “The Road” attracting positive reviews from industry writers and folk rock royalty alike.
 On hearing the lead single from the album “Me and the Sun” David Crosby commented, “That’s beautiful…real fine, made a good record of it too.
 Hope I meet you somewhere sometime.”
 The Press Association proclaimed that the “10 songs on the album are uniformly excellent” and that Tom is a “performer of rare talent.
 9/10”.
 Maverick magazine said “An excellent new album.
 Classy stuff.
 4 stars” FolkRadio.com commented, “I love this album.
 A very welcome return.”

-He is releasing his third album “The Shore” in May 2017.
-A solo performance recorded live in a small chapel in a tiny mountain village, it is a collection of songs mostly written since leaving London after a life changing accident in the Spring of 2015 to live in the mountains of Southern France.
-“London has changed a lot.
-It was time to leave.”
-It has already been warmly welcomed, “stunning” BBC 6 Radio.
+He released his third album “The Shore” in December 2017.
+A solo performance recorded live in a small chapel in a tiny mountain village, it is a collection of songs mostly written since leaving London in the Spring of 2016 to live in the mountains in France.
+“London has changed a lot, its soul is being sold.
+It was getting too hard to breathe.”

-With a strong track record and critical acclaim, a voice “hewn out of rock and soaked in brandy and cigarettes” and growing recognition as singer and songwriter, Tom Moriarty is rapidly establishing himself a reputation as one of the finest British singer-songwriters to emerge in recent times.
+With a strong track record and critical acclaim, a voice “hewn out of rock and soaked in brandy and cigarettes” and growing recognition, Tom Moriarty is establishing himself a reputation as one of the finest British singer-songwriters to emerge in recent times.